 Representation of the findings

-All who try to represent the music of others, experience the problem that particularly the details and nuances – grasp of which is often felt to be the soul of a long and intensive period of immersion – can not sufficiently be brought forward in the forms of representation common in musicology.
+All who attempt to represent the music of others, encounter the problem that its details and nuances – often considered the very soul of a long and intensive period of immersion – cannot be sufficiently conveyed through the representational forms common in musicology.

 BamukaNdubeni knowing how to dance, at a Cibombe ca Ntongo at her farm in 1986.

-No need for reacting to this by coming up with the nth overview of the ‘crisis of representation in musicology’.
-This has been done adequately by others1See for instance Barz & Cooley (1997)..
+There is no need to react to this by producing the nth overview of the ‘crisis of representation in musicology’.
+This has been adequately addressed by others1See, for instance, Barz & Cooley (1997)..

-The form of this site has the purpose to somewhat reduce the degree of reduction that characterises a book about music.
-Apart from the fact that a book is not accessible for the people in Chibale and surrounding areas, the words about music require dramatisation in other, not rarely more effective forms: song text and other texts, sounds, images, and links.
+The format of this site aims to somewhat reduce the degree of reduction that characterises a book about music.
+Apart from the fact that a book is not accessible to the people in Chibale and surrounding areas, the words about music require dramatisation in other, often more effective, forms: song texts and other texts, sounds, images, and links.
 Yes, but what about the linear structure of a book?
-For the reader who does not want to be sent into the wilds within a few clicks, linear stories are offered in the overview articles that can be found in the menus.
-These stories are mirrored at many places by music, texts, photos, films, cases, maps, lists, tables, elaborations, and the like.
+For the reader who does not wish to be sent into the wilds within a few clicks, linear narratives are offered in the overview articles that can be found in the menus.
+These narratives are mirrored in many places by music, texts, photos, films, cases, maps, lists, tables, elaborations, and the like.

-Feel free to take the other route: just jump around and see what’s on.
-The snake in the grass then is that the text ‘supposes’ that the reader is aware of the overview.
+Feel free to take the other route: simply jump around and see what is available.
+The snake in the grass, then, is that the text ‘supposes’ that the reader is aware of the overview.

 It only remains to be feared that the typical reader will combine an aversion for reductionism with a lack of willingness to read ‘a book’ from the screen;-)